Don’t just change your life! Change the World. That’s what Advanced Technology is

 and let’s get started.

 Explore the Indian Hills Advanced Technologies Program Areas below, or click here to see a list view of all programs.

 It’s a pretty competitive market for technology careers out there.
 That’s why Indian

 Hills Community College has so many different advanced technology programs.
 We have

 a 93% graduate job placement rate across all of our advanced technology programs.
 We take your interests and get you

 ready to take on today’s job market.
 Now that’s life-changing.

 Ready to change the world through technology?
 Head over to our Admissons page and hit that big “Apply” button.
 The future is what you will make of it.

 Got questions?
 Don't stress!
-Just ask Alice or trinita!
+Just ask Alice!